kivra/toybox/readme.md

 ## Toybox 🪀

-> Library for web ui components
+> Tool for building UI components in isolation, and an easy way to document them.

 ### 🚀 Installing

 Install the library by running `npm install @kivra/toybox` (it is currently only available on Github [registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry))

-You will now need to create a cconfig file for toybox.
+You will now need to create a config file for toybox.
 The file must be named `toybox.config.ts` and be placed in the root folder of your project.
 All paths will be relative to this file.

 ```ts
 // toybox.config.ts